kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 }
 ```

 > Tip: There are many ways to customize the pipeline.
+For example, you can set ``ImagePipelineDelegate`` to provide custom option on a per-request basis.
 To learn more, see <doc:image-pipeline-configuration>.

 ## Loading Images